Common name: Black Apple, Wild Plum, yellow buttonwood, Black Plum, yellow bulletwood

 Synonyms: Pouteria australis (R.Br.)
 Baehni APNI*

-Leaves obovate, ovate or elliptic, mostly 8–16 cm long, 2–5 cm wide, apex obtuse or bluntly pointed, base tapering, thick and leathery, upper surface shiny, lower surface paler green, secondary and fine veins distinct and raised on both surfaces; petiole 5–10 mm long.
+Leaves alternate, obovate, ovate or elliptic, mostly 8–16 cm long, 2–5 cm wide, apex obtuse, acute or acuminate and bluntly pointed, base tapering, thick and leathery, surfaces glabrescent, upper surface shiny or dull, lower surface shiny and paler green, pinnately veined with 10–14 pairs of lateral veins, distinct and raised on both surfaces; petiole 5–12 mm long.

-Fruit obovoid or globose, 20–60 mm long, purplish or black, 2–5-seeded; seeds c.
-2 cm long, brown and shiny with a whitish elongate scar; ripe Sept.-Nov.
+Fruit obovoid or globose, plum-like, 15–60 mm long, purplish or black and at first pruinose, with persistent style at apex and sepals at base; 2–5-seeded; seeds c.
+2 cm long, narrowly ellipsoidal, compressed, brown and shiny with a whitish elongate scar.

 Distribution and occurrence: In most types of warmer rainforest, widespread on the coast and Upper Hunter Valley; north from the Illawarra.